On this Day

 Today's Highlights in History

-On May 24, 1879, Harper's Weekly featured a cartoon about Russia.
-(See the cartoon and read an explanation)
+On June 24, 1905, Harper's Weekly featured a cartoon about President Theodore Roosevelt's mediation to end the Russo-Japanese War.
+(See the cartoon and read an explanation.)

 Reference: The New York Times